-- Survivor Theme
+- Medieval Times Theme

 - AC IN THE DINNING HALL!!!!

-- New Staff Shower house
+- Popsicles, Ice Cream, or Watermelon every day!

 - Hay Ride to and from Waterfront

-- Plans addressing previous long lines
+- More water activities

-- Remodeled Campsite Latrines
+- More Shad Areas and New Changing Rooms Coming!

 - Many Camp Wide Upgrades!

 - More Trading Post Items and outside games

 - Some Great Evening Events, and More!